mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 police and security forces, and is the reason why the Irklan are careful to conceal their affiliation from government officials.

-Irklan tend to dress in dark colours, favouring black or dark shades of green, blue and grey that disappear into the shadows.
+Irklan tend to dress in dark colours, favoring black or dark shades of green, blue and grey that disappear into the shadows.
 They will adopt local dress when it suits their purposes but not compromise their ability to fight or move freely with tight or over-fussy clothing, or needless frippery.
 They prefer not to be in direct sunlight; as a desert people they have an instinctive caution about the effects of being exposed to harsh sunlight.

-Irklan favour personal weapons such as knives and blowguns, often carrying several concealed blades.
+Irklan favor personal weapons such as knives and blowguns, often carrying several concealed blades.
 They have little use for (and openly scorn) technological aids, which includes firearms and advanced weaponry.
 Overall, they tend to be rather grim and may even appear